Whats in this section?

-If you choose not to have a financial care assessment, you will be responsible for paying the full cost of your care and support.
+If you haven’t completed a financial care assessment, you will be responsible for paying the full cost of your care and support.

 If you have income, capital and savings between £14,250 and £23,250, you are likely to have to contribute towards the cost of your care.
 You may need to contribute part of your income.
-People are usually asked to pay £1 for each £250 they have in capital and savings above £14,250.
+If you have capital and savings above £14,250, you would usually be asked to pay £1 for each £250.

 Choosing your own care home

-If you are eligible for support from the council and you are moving into a care home or care home with nursing, you will be given a choice of homes that charge the amount the council would usually pay for someone with your needs.
+If you are moving into a care or nursing home, you will be given a choice of appropriate homes that charge up to the amount your council would pay.

-If you choose a residential home that charges more than the council pays, you will need to find someone else to meet the additional amount.
+Should you opt for a residential home that charges more than the council pays, you will have to find another way to meet the additional amount.
 This is called a ‘third party payment’ or ‘top-up’.

 Running out of money

-If you are worried about running out of money because of paying for care, speak to your council.
-They will want to give you a care assessment and a financial assessment if your savings are likely to reduce to £23,250 through payment of care home fees.
+Speak to your council if you are worried about running out of money due to paying for care.
+They will want to give you a care assessment and a financial assessment if your savings are likely to go under £23,250 through the payment of care fees.

 You should let the council know well in advance so that you can plan for your care fees together.
-However, bear in mind that the local authority must undertake an assessment of your needs and financial circumstances before deciding if it can contribute towards the cost of your care.
+Bear in mind that local authorities must undertake an assessment of your needs and financial circumstances before deciding if they can contribute towards the cost of your care.